 Valheim is gaming’s newest craze, a survival game that gives a lot of the same feeling of Minecraft with a bit of Rust mixed in.

-Now reaching over 1 million sales on Steam – it’s not too late to get into the game!
+Here is something crazy to think about.
+The U.S. has over 107 million hosted domains, more than any other country.
+But did you know Valheim is reaching over 1 million sales on Steam - and it’s not too late to get into the game!

 And if you need some convincing, here’s the top 5 reasons to play Valheim.

 Building Your Kingdom

 Valheim is a challenging survival experience pitting players against massive foes, but underneath it all is a journey to conquest.